HeshuEU/likelib-hackathon/doc/http_specification.md

 		“result”: “<encoded by base64 data from contract call in string type>”, }

 ## Format notes:

 - if “status” is “error” field “result” may be absent  or “result” will be a error message string.
-- address is Ripemd160 of sha256 of public key bytes.
+- address is Ripemd160 of sha256 of serialized public key bytes.
-- null address is 20 bytes of zeros
+- null address is 20 bytes of zeros.
 - for sign using secp256k1.
-Hash of transaction using as signing message.
+Hash of transaction using as signing message. singing function is sign_recoverable with sha256 hash function.
-- transaction hash is sha256 of concatenated stringified fields:
+- transaction hash is sha256 of concatenated string:

-		“<from address encoded by base58>” + “<to address or null address if transaction for contract creation encoded by base58>” + “<amount as uint256 integer at string format>” + “<fee as uint256 integer at string format>” + “<timestamp integer is seconds from epoch start at string>” + “data if "to" is null address, data will be: “<binary contract code string message>” + “<binary constructor encoded(for call) data string message>”+“<contract abi object serialized to string>”, if address is not null address, data will be: “<message binary encoded(for call) data string message or empty string if "to" not a contract address>” “
+		“<from address encoded by base58>” + “<to address or null address if transaction for contract creation encoded by base58>” + “<amount as uint256 integer at string format>” + “<fee as uint256 integer at string format>” + “<timestamp integer is seconds from epoch start at string>” + “<binary encoded data message ecnoded by base64 or empty string>”

+- call hash is sha256 of concatenated string:

+ 		“<from address encoded by base58>” + “<to address encoded by base58>”  + “<timestamp integer is seconds from epoch start at string>” + “<binary encoded(for call) data message ecnoded by base64>”